StrangestC/Phasmophobia-Notes/index.md

 - If the target leaves the dies, a new target will be chosen
 - A banshee's chosen target will be the highest player on the player list who is currently alive
 - Crucifixes have higher radii when dealing with a Banshee (they _might_ also decrease Banshee activity)
+- Can hunt at any sanity if active enough
 - Ability: Will move to target's position and wait 20 seconds.
 If Banshee doesn't see its target during or after navigation, it will start a hunt (only happens if target is inside)

 ### Jinn